 Sunscreen brands can make a water-resistant claim as long as the SPF (sun protection factor) stays effective after 40 minutes in the water.
 Therefore, shifting language from waterproof to water-resistant was intended to promote more thorough sun protection, triggering the user to reapply regularly.

 SolRX’s WATERBLOCK® system, however, is a step above the rest.
 An internationally recognized independent lab tested the SolRX WaterBlock® formula and found that its SPF stays effective after 8 hours in the water or while sweating.
-Because it’s unlikely that a person would be submerged in water for a sequential 8 hour time period, the test was renamed “The 6 Hour Immersion Test” and became the industry standard in the 1990s.
+Because it’s unlikely that a person would be submerged in water for a sequential 8 hour time period, the test was renamed “The 6 Hour Immersion Test” and became the industry standard.

 Pretty amazing, right?